 Focused clinical practice prepares the Adult-Gerontology Primary Care Nurse Practitioner to provide comprehensive primary care as an advanced practice nurse to adult-gerontology patients.
 Adult-Gerontology Primary Care Nurse Practitioners emphasize healthcare management, healthcare promotion, and disease prevention.
 Graduates of the program will earn a master’s degree and are eligible to sit for national certification examinations.
+The 2018 pass rate was 91.7%.

 The Adult-Gerontology Primary Care Nurse Practitioner program is held online*.
 Required clinical hours are completed in an approved location where students reside.